jgendron/FreeCodeCampDocumentation/javascriptlessons/javaScript.md

 #8 Waypoint: Use Bracket Notation to Find the Last Character in a String
 In order to get the last letter of a string, you can subtract one from the string's length.

-For example, if var firstName = "Charles", you can get the value of the last letter of the string by using 'firstName[firstName.length - 1]'.
+For example, if var firstName = "Charles", you can get the value of the last letter of the string by using `firstName[firstName.length - 1]`.

 Use bracket notation to find the last character in the lastName variable.